Iconic attractions lure visitors to this resort town: golf courses, fine dining, and 17-Mile Drive.

 You can enter 17-Mile Drive through any one of several gates between Pacific Grove and Carmel-by-the-Sea.
-The $9.50 entrance fee is reimbursed if you spend $25 in one of the restaurants. pebblebeach.com.
+(The $10.25 vehicle entrance fee is reimbursed if you spend $35 in one of the restaurants.)
 Although most people drive the route, bicyclists flock here, too, to enjoy the views at a slower pace.
 Rental bikes are available at a variety of locations in Monterey.
-Pebble Beach also has many hiking trails, a well-kept secret because maps aren’t available.
-One of the most scenic ones snakes along the coast from Bird Rock to Pacific Grove.
+Pebble Beach also has many hiking trails; one of the most scenic ones snakes along the coast from Bird Rock to Pacific Grove.

-Pebble Beach dining ranges from elegant to sports casual.
-Club XIX at the Pebble Beach Lodge tops the list for luxury, with a tasting menu that includes egg and caviar, Dover sole with basil risotto, and crème-fraîche panna cotta.
-625-8519.
-At Stillwater Bar & Grill you can savor Dungeness crab cakes and roasted local artichokes while watching the 18th hole at Pebble Beach.
+EATS More than 120 chefs and 250 winemakers head to the resort for cooking demonstrations, dinners, and more at the annual Pebble Beach Food & Wine (April 5-8, 2018).
+Other times, dining options range from elegant to sports casual.
+Pèppoli at Pebble Beach at the Inn at Spanish Bay tops the list for Italian fare, with such pasta dishes as fettuccini with sautéed bay scallops and salt cod in garlic white wine sauce, and osso buco with a Chianti wine and lemon gremolata.
+At Stillwater Bar & Grill you can savor Dungeness crab cakes and hamachi crudo while watching the 18th hole at Pebble Beach.
 Golfers and nongolfers alike can grab a sandwich or burger at Spyglass Hill Grill.
 Another option: put together a picnic at Pebble Beach Market.
 In the evenings, Roy’s at Pebble Beach, at the Inn at Spanish Bay, is a local favorite for its inventive mix of Hawaiian-Asian cuisine.
-647-7423.
 Linger long enough on the Inn’s terrace to watch the sun set over Carmel Bay.
 Even when the fog blows in, as it often does, the fire pits on the terrace provide welcoming warmth.